 4. Include Your Leads in the Community You’re Building

 Another key component of lead nurturing is solidifying your reputation as someone who is active, knowledgeable, and experienced in the real estate space.
 Invite your leads to take part in your client appreciation events.

 Offer “coffee shop happy hours” where you supply the coffee and snacks at a local community spot.
 Invite them to check out open houses you’re hosting, if only to get inspiration for when they’re ready to buy or sell.

 Well-nurtured leads don’t only connect with you through their devices—they see your face and feel like they’re a part of your business, making you a part of their real estate success.

-Real Estate Farming: How to Become the Go-to Agent in Your Neighborhood
+Real Estate Farming: How to Become the Go-to Agent in Your Neighborhood in 2024